 Can I deduct my property taxes from my federal taxes?

 State and local taxes have traditionally been fully deductible from federal income tax.
 However, tax changes enacted in 2017 capped deductions at $10,000, which could affect property owners in high-tax states.

 What happens if I fail to pay my property taxes?

 If you fail to pay your property tax bill, your municipality will place a tax lien on your home.
 That’s why it’s critical to make your property tax payments and stay up to date on them.

-When there is a tax lien on your home, the IRS will notify creditors that the government has legal rights to your home.
+When there is a tax lien on your home, the creditors will be notified that the government has legal rights to your home.
 If you still fail to pay after this, the tax lien can become a levy, which means the government can actually seize your property to satisfy the debt.
 In some cases, your property taxes may be taken out of the profits from a sale.

 There are many other consequences for refusing to pay or paying your taxes late.
-Under some circumstances, the IRS may transfer your account to a private collection company.
+Under some circumstances, the taxing authority may transfer your account to a private collection company.
 A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to avoid failing to pay if possible.